nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Input:

 ````
-delete 1
+edit 2 -location japan
 ````
 If successful, the output will be as follows:
 ```
-Your trip to America on 02 Feb 2021 has been successfully removed.
+The location of your trip has been changed from tokyo to japan.
 ```
 <br />